SteffenKloempges/steffenKloempges/README.md

-## Hi,nice that you are on my profile. 🤗
+## Hi, nice that you are on my profile. 🤗

 I'm Steffen Klömpges and I'm a junior frontend web developer, living in Unna 👨‍💻 .
 I am passionate about new technologies 💻 and love video games 🎮 .
-Currently I work as an assistant trainer in web development at superCode.
+Currently I work as an main trainer in web development at superCode.

 In my code I pay attention to efficiency, effectiveness and readability.